goatez/grape_lakes/README.md

 •	vertical depth (depth)<br />
 •	GNIS ID # (reference)<br />

-Properties not being compared: These are the lake properties that I will not be comparing, again, for sake of time and project complexity.<br />
+Properties not being compared: (These are the lake properties that I will not be comparing, for sake of time and project complexity)<br />

 •	coordinate location<br />
 •	lake inflows<br />